rubyonjets/jets/docs/_docs/testing/controllers.md

 end
 ```

-When you run controller specs, you may need to migrate and compile assets.
+When you run specs, you may need to migrate first.
 Here are the commands:

     JETS_ENV=test jets db:create db:migrate
-    JETS_ENV=test jets webpacker:compile
     bundle exec rspec

 {% include prev_next.md %}